-The COPS Office has extended the application deadline for FY20 Law Enforcement Mental Health and Wellness Act (LEMHWA) from March 31, 2020 to April 14, 2020 at 7:59 p.m.
-EDT.
+The FY20 Law Enforcement Mental Health and Wellness Act (LEMHWA) Program was closed at 7:59 p.m.
+EDT on Tuesday, April 14, 2020.

 Please follow us on Facebook and Twitter and subscribe to the CP Dispatch, the COPS Office e-newsletter, to learn about current news on community policing awards, publications and projects.